Undergraduate Programs

 Much of modern technology is based on solid-state physics, the study of solids and liquids.
 Courses that will build a strong base for a career in this area are:

-A y following the course number means that the course meets in the spring semester.
+x An x following the course number means that the course meets in the fall semester.

-An x following the course number means that the course meets in the fall semester.
+y A y following the course number means that the course meets in the spring semester.